Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 \subsubsection{Volume synthesis by stacking 2D slices}

-We demonstrate that, even with our 2D model, we can still produce 3D volumes that show consistency.
-Specifically, we applied our model on 2D axial slices and obtained a 3D volume by stacking the synthetic slices.
+We show that, even with our 2D model, we can still produce 3D volumes that show consistency.
+We applied our model on 2D axial slices and obtained a 3D volume by stacking the synthetic slices.
 An example result of a stacked synthetic 3D volume in sagittal and coronal views is shown in Figure~\ref{fig: 3D views}.
 Compared to the respective ground-truth from the same subject, we observe that both sagittal and coronal views of the synthetic volume look realistic and are close to the follow-up images.
 Note here that our model is trained only on 2D axial slices, for which we chose middle 60 slices from each volume.
+Our model uses a residual connection and thus makes minimal changes to the regions affected by age instead of synthesising the whole brain image.
+This helps preserve details and continuity across slices.
 These results illustrate that we can produce 3D volumes that maintain consistency in different views.